-The Improving Transitions for Young People Fund is Together for Short Lives’ ground-breaking programme, seeking to address the cliff edge in care experienced by young adults in their transition from children’s to adult services.
+The Improving Transition for Young People Programme sought to address the cliff edge in care experienced by young adults in their transition from children’s to adult services.

-Run by Together for Short Lives, the fund is supporting ten projects who are piloting new approaches to supporting seriously ill young people making the transition to adulthood.
-With a focus on encouraging co-ordination between services and engaging with care professionals, the fund helps to test these new approaches and smooth the process of moving to adult services, so young people can focus on what’s important to them.
+We supported ten projects to pilot new approaches to supporting seriously ill young people aged 14-25.
+With a focus on encouraging co-ordination between children’s and adult services, the Programme tested new approaches in hospice, hospital and primary care settings to help smooth the process of moving to adult services.
+It also supported the co-production of resources to help young people and parents, so they can focus on what’s important to them.

-St Oswald’s Hospice, based in Newcastle, is developing a pilot service to enable collaborative working with GP’s supporting young adults with palliative care needs.
+St Oswald’s Hospice, based in Newcastle, developed a pilot service to enable collaborative working, including involvement of GP’s, supporting young adults with palliative care needs.